Toporikova-Lab/Spider-Circadian-Activity/Spider runs simulation/README.md

 # Spider Run Simulation

-The goal is to be able to simulate a spider's movements.
+The goal is to be able to simulate an artificial spider's movements.
 Our first objective is to find run duration, which we define as a bout of uninterrupted movement.
 That is, when a spider moves with no stopping for a period of time.
 We then find the distribution of these run durations to visualize the counts of various run duration lengths using a histogram.

 ## Table of Contents